Iran Denies Shooting At Anti-Government Protesters, Despite Video Footage

 They also reportedly used live ammunition against the protesters.
 Videos released by a human rights group and verified by The Associated Press show bloodied demonstrators being carried away from the scene.
 "Oh my God, she's bleeding nonstop!" one person in the video shouts, according to the wire service.
 Other videos show chaotic scenes of demonstrators fleeing security forces.

-"Police treated people who had gathered with patience and tolerance," Tehran police chief Hossein Rahimi told local media, according to the AP.
+"Police treated people who had gathered with patience and tolerance," Tehran police Chief Hossein Rahimi told local media, according to the AP.
 "Police did not shoot in the gatherings since broad-mindedness and restraint has been the agenda of the police forces of the capital."

 Tensions between the U.S. and Iran have ratcheted up dramatically since the U.S. killed a top Iranian military commander, Maj.
 Gen. Qassem Soleimani, in an airstrike in Baghdad earlier this month.
 President Trump has accused Soleimani of planning imminent attacks on U.S. citizens, without providing specific details or evidence.

-After Soleimani killing's, vast crowds of mourners – many of them openly weeping — packed the streets in Tehran to pay their respects.
-Iranian leaders promised to avenge the killing, and launched airstrikes against Iraqi bases housing U.S. troops that caused no casualties.
+After Soleimani's killing, vast crowds of mourners — many of them openly weeping — packed the streets in Tehran to pay their respects.
+Iranian leaders promised to avenge the killing and launched airstrikes against Iraqi bases housing U.S. troops.
+Those strikes caused no casualties.

-Iran's military eventually said on Saturday that the plane was shot down near Tehran "as a hostile object due to human error at a time of heightened US threats of war," according to Iran's semi-official Fars News Agency.
+Iran's military eventually said on Saturday that the plane was shot down near Tehran "as a hostile object due to human error at a time of heightened US threats of war," according to Iran's semiofficial Fars News Agency.
 The Iranians also placed a large amount of the blame on the U.S., saying its air defense units were particularly sensitive because of increased U.S. military flights in the area.

 "Demonstrations that had been attacking the U.S. for killing Iran's top general quickly turned into calls of 'death to the dictator,' a reference to Supreme Leader Ayatollah Ali Khamenei," Kenyon reported.